bhawnatewari06/Review_Paper/README.md

 earlier diagnosis and improved disease treatment.
 This study reviews and assesses a variety of cutting-edge methods for predicting and detecting diabetes.
-In order to identify diabetes early, supervised learning methods, including NBayes, SVM, and decision trees, have been used.
+In order to identify diabetes early, supervised learning methods, including Nave Bayes, SVM, and decision trees, have been used.
 In this area, decision trees have demonstrated promise, and combining them with unsupervised methods like PCA and K-Mean can increase prediction precision and accuracy.
 Additionally showing promise in effectively recognising and analysing diabetes are K-Mean and SVM.
-Furthermore, deep learningbased algorithms like ANN and CNN can improve diabetic patient outcomes.
+Furthermore, deep learning based algorithms like ANN and CNN can improve diabetic patient outcomes.